Actor and Action Modular Network for Text-based Video Segmentation: Related Work

-With the recent success of deep learning in various fields, such as action recognition \cite{simonyan2014two-stream,feichtenhofer2016convolutional}, object detection \cite{ren2015faster,he2017mask} and semantic segmentation \cite{long2015fully,noh2015learning}, as its powerful capability of feature extraction, the deep learning-based methods for the actor and action segmentation have also been studied.
+There are many emerging works on video object segmentation that aims to segment out a particular object in an entire video \cite{yao2020video}.
+Actor-action semantic segmentation in videos differs from them by assigning an action label to the target actor.
+Such a detailed actor-action understanding task has attracted growing attention in recent years.
+Xu \emph{et al.} made the first effort on actor-action semantic segmentation problem in \cite{xu2015can}, where they collected a large-scale video dataset, \emph{i.e.,} A2D, to jointly consider various types of actors performing various actions.
+Early works \cite{xu2015can,xu2016actor} solved this problem based on Conditional Random Fields (CRF) with supervoxels features.
+With the success of deep learning in the field of computer vision, deep learning-based approaches have been widely studied for actor-action semantic segmentation.
 Qiu \emph{et al.} \cite{qiu2017learning} exploited 2D and 3D FCN to model spatio-temporal dependency from a video for semantic segmentation.
-Dang \emph{et al.} \cite{dang2018actor} relied on region masks to enhance consistent labeling of action for the actor and action segmentation.
+Dang \emph{et al.} \cite{dang2018actor} relied on region masks to enhance consistent labeling of action for actor-action semantic segmentation.
 Kalogeiton \emph{et al.} \cite{kalogeiton2017joint} proposed a multitask architecture for joint actor-action detection and then performed actor-action segmentation with SharpMask \cite{pinheiro2016learning}.
-Ji \emph{et al.} \cite{ji2018end} leveraged multiple input modalities and contextual information from videos to realize pixel-wise actor-action segmentation and detection in an unified network with joint multitask learning.
-Recently, the weakly supervised actor and action segmentation, which only has access to video level actor and action tags, has been studied \cite{yan2017weakly,Chen2020Learning}.
-Yan \emph{et al.} \cite{yan2017weakly} applied ranking support vector machine (SVM) to select representative supervoxels for actor and action respectively, and then CRF was used to generate the final segmentation output.
-Chen \emph{et al.} \cite{Chen2020Learning} proposed a two-stage framework with a learning-based selection to select high-quality pseudo-annotations and a new region integrity criterion as a stopping condition for weakly-supervised training.
+Ji \emph{et al.} \cite{ji2018end} leveraged multiple input modalities and contextual information from videos to realize pixel-wise actor-action segmentation and detection in a unified network with joint multitask learning.
+Rana \emph{et al.} \cite{Rana_2021_WACV} proposed an effective method to perform pixel-level actor-action detection in a single-shot.
+Moreover, the weakly supervised actor-action semantic segmentation, which only has access to video-level actor and action tags, has also been studied in recent works \cite{yan2017weakly,Chen2020Learning}.

-Promising results have been achieved by the above methods, but the predefined actor and action categories limit their applications in human-computer interaction scenarios.
-Our work focuses on solving a more challenging task, namely, actor and action segmentation from a textual query, in which the actor and action can be flexibly referred by a given textual query.
+Although promising results have been achieved by the aforementioned approaches, the pre-defined actor and action categories limit their applications in human-computer interaction scenarios.
+Our work focuses on solving a more challenging task, namely, text-based video segmentation, which aims to segment a particular actor specified by a textual query referring to the actor and its performing action in the video.